Techtonica/curriculum/program-prep/navigating-new-codebases.md

 - If you are an early career SE, you will most likely navigate code databases that you may not be familiar with.
 That is ok - it happens!
 This lesson is to help you quickly become familiar with new codebases.

 - Web development frameworks for programming languages are created to ease the process for simpler and faster coding.
-Popular programming languages examples and their major frameworks in parenthesis include:
+Popular programming languages examples and their major frameworks in parentheses include:

   - Ruby (Ruby on Rails)
   - Python (Django, Flask, Pylons)